Data-driven assessment of arch vortices in simplified urban flows: Spatio-temporal structures

-Regarding Fig.~\ref{fig: STKD breakers}, where the vortex-breaker modes are shown, the structures of the Z modes continue appearing between the buildings rather than on the sides of the buildings, which is what was expected.
-The reason behind this phenomena lies in the strong streamwise influence present in the flow, making the breaking mechanisms to appear near the arch vortex.
-Still, there is a big difference in the interaction of the dominant mode with the mean flow, since in the generator case it wraps the structures while in the breakers it cuts them.
-As explained previously, the Z modes show the results of the breaking mechanisms shown on the X modes.
-The X modes display large streamwise structures on the sides of the buildings (except in the IR case) that indicate the destruction of the main vortices and generating the turbulent wake.
-The results of this mechanism are shown in the Z modes, where a large cluster appears between the buildings after the arch vortex, suggesting an association with the shedding of the arch vortex.
+Regarding Fig.~\ref{fig: STKD breakers}, where vortex-breaker modes are shown, the structures of the Z modes continue to appear between the buildings rather than on the sides of the buildings, as expected.
+The reason behind this phenomenon lies in the strong streamwise influence present in the flow, making the breaking mechanisms appear near the arch vortex.
+The X modes display large streamwise structures on the sides of the buildings (except in the IR case), suggesting the connection with the destruction of the main vortices and generation of the turbulent wake.
+With regards to the Z modes, a large structure appears between the buildings after the arch vortex, suggesting a possible connection with the shedding of the arch vortex.
+Regarding the zero-frequency mode, it begins to appear between the buildings with low intensity for the SF, it enlarges and gains relevance in the flow for the WI case, while for the IR case its presence decreases.
+However, the dominant mode becomes important, especially in the IR, suggesting its connection with the wake that forms downstream of the buildings.
+For the vortex-breaker case, the interaction between the zero-frequency mode and the dominant frequency mode is present, however, as the intensity of the structures related to the unsteady modes is considerably higher than in the vortex-generator modes, the interaction has a lower relevance.